-Van Cortlandt Park in the Bronx: 12 Cool Things to Do With NYC Kids
+Van Cortlandt Park in the Bronx: 12 Things to Do with Kids

 Feel like spending some time in the country?
 Well, you don't have to leave the city limits.
 Just hop on the subway and head to the wooded wonderland of Van Cortlandt Park.
 Located in the northwest Bronx, the 1146-acre park includes several Forever Wild Preserves, miles of peaceful nature trails and lots of places to go cycling, hiking and horseback riding.